neidl-connor-lab/virus-shotgun/README.md

 ls pipeline/*
 ```

-If you would like to make another index, just run `setup.sh` again!k It will be much faster the second time since it will skip the Lofreq and Kraken2 setup.
+If you would like to make another index, just run `setup.sh` again!
+It will be much faster the second time since it will skip the Lofreq and Kraken2 setup.

 ### 3. Run pipeline